maddada/VSMux/README.md

 If you are on macOS, turn on VS Code's `window.nativeTabs` setting.

 This makes it much easier to switch between projects, repos, and worktrees because each VS Code window can live in the same native tab strip.
-Instead of juggling separate windows, you can keep multiple VSmux workspaces open and move between them quickly with the normal macOS tab workflow.
+Instead of juggling separate windows, you can keep multiple VS-AGENT-MUX workspaces open and move between them quickly with the normal macOS tab workflow.

 ### 2. Turn On Repositories Explorer for Worktrees